 To help you stock up outstanding books to share with your students this month, I’d like to mention a few of my own class favorites for Thanksgiving and Veterans day.
 I'll also tell you why I recommend them so highly.
 Then, if you’d like to read more reviews, detailed descriptions or purchase the book, you can click on the title or cover image, and you'll go right to it on Amazon where you can get more information!
+I also recommend that you locate your books several weeks in advance of the lesson so you can read them and make sure they are right for your class.

 Thank You, Sarah: the Woman Who Saved Thanksgiving By Laurie Halse Anderson and Matt Faulkner